sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

-## Unreleased
-A fix that corrects the default behavior of the `migrator` service is included in this release.
-An attempt to standardize CLI packages in v3.39.0 unintentionally broke the default behavior.
-In order to guard against this, all command line arguments are explicitly set in the deployment manifest.

 ## 3.38 -> 3.39

 We made a number of changes to our built-in postgres databases (the `pgsql`, `codeintel-db`, and `codeinsights-db` container)